Resident Evil Village: Shadows of Rose

-Rose, now sixteen years old, has been separated from Mia while under the protection of Chris.
+Rose, now sixteen years old, has been separated from Mia while under Chris's protection.
 She has become a social outcast due to her abilities gained from the Megamycete, and resents her powers.
 Canine, a member of the Hound Wolf Squad, informs her that, according to Miranda's research, there is a Purifying Crystal within the realm of the Megamycete that can remove Rose's abilities.
 He proposes that Rose finds the rest of Miranda's research within the sea of consciousnesses stored within the Megamycete fragment that the team has salvaged.
 Rose uses her powers for her consciousness to enter the Megamycete, where she discovers herself in a realm similar to Dimitrescu's castle.
 She finds it covered in spewing mold, with monsters led by a masked version of the Duke hunting and killing clones of herself.
 She encounters a guiding spirit whom she names Michael.
 Despite Michael's advice to leave the Megamycete, Rose persists, wanting to rid herself of her powers.
 With Michael's help, Rose escapes the castle but falls into a deeper stratum within the Megamycete.

-Rose finds herself in a replica of Beneviento's house, where she relives her traumatic childhood of constant bullying by her schoolmates, and the realm's leader tells her it's her father's fault she received her undesired powers.
+Rose finds herself in a replica of Beneviento's house, where she relives her traumatic childhood of constant bullying by her schoolmates, and the realm's leader tells her it is her father's fault she received her undesired powers.
 To comfort Rose, Michael shows her a realm similar to her house as a baby, where she finds a letter for her written by her father, saying that he loves her and will always be by her side.
 She is immediately pulled out of the realm and brought back to the previous one by the realm's perpetrator who reveals herself to be Eveline, seeking to kill Rose out of jealousy over being a failed and unloved experiment.
 Michael once again helps Rose escape.